cockroachdb/docs/cockroachcloud/create-an-account.md

     A confirmation email will be sent.

 {{site.data.alerts.callout_info}}
-As a best security practice, you can also [remove CockroachCloud's access to your GitHub account details](https://docs.github.com/en/developers/apps/deleting-an-oauth-app).
+As a best security practice, you can also [remove {{ site.data.products.db }}'s access to your GitHub account details](https://docs.github.com/en/developers/apps/deleting-an-oauth-app).
 {{site.data.alerts.end}}

 ### Switch from an email login to GitHub